GideonChege/Python-programming/README.md

 # Python-programming
- A repository to keep COP 3035 labs code.
+ A repository to keep my python programming codes